cid-harvard/vis-toolkit/README.md

  * Margin, padding, etc.
  * Number format.
 Font, font weight.

 ## What it should achieve

-* Should be fast (e.g. only requires attributes to be loaded once)
+* Should be fast (e.g. only requires attributes to be loaded once) ** More importantly: we should be able to measure the performances
-* Create multiple instances of visualizations on the same page
+* Able to create multiple instances of visualizations on the same page ** And eventually coordinate them (e.g brushing one filters another one)
-* Interactions: focus, selection, filter, aggregate, time change
+* Interactions: focus, selection, filter, aggregate, time change ** Either from the visualization itslef, or with auto-generated widgets ** Binding with external buttons/widgets
 * Customized visual design
+** Default CSS but should allow this to be overloaded
 * Default values should be coherent
+** Especially when transitionning
 * Extensible to add new functionalities
+** New charts
+** New utils functions
 * Make sure it works for all types of data
 * Animation but carefully used
+** Should we use object consistancy to transform them? http://bost.ocks.org/mike/constancy/
 * Dealing/robust even with missing data
 * Text wrap for long names (see [d3plus word wrap](https://github.com/alexandersimoes/d3plus/wiki/Basic-Utilities#wordwrap))
 * Guaranty that exported SVG will be correct
-* Make components as reusable as possible (e.g. axis, ..)
+** Same with other export file formats
 * Customizable tooltips (d3plus.tooltip.create())
 * Capture state (and enable slide shows), enable loading at a specific state
 * Dynamically load data, lazy data loading
 * Callback once the loading is terminated
-* Binding with external buttons/widgets
 * Legend: should be informative on the mapping and the quantity of attributes, also actionable for filtering.
 Multiple selections should be allowed.
 * Complex states should be captured and avaibale via the URL

 Storytelling

 * Show one step at a time
+** Use delays and duration
+** Controled by external widgets
 * Wireframe, then color mapping, then ...
 * Part of the visualization
 * See https://idl.cs.washington.edu/files/2014-Ellipsis-EuroVis.pdf